This post, originally published in April 2017, has been updated with the latest information.

 Many of those dynamics may have changed now that Trump is president.
 Yes, Trump has a hands-off worldview on global affairs, but he's also been supportive of expanding the powers of the presidency.
 Ohlin thinks that if Trump went to a Republican Congress and asked for a broad authorization of military force, it would be willing to give it to him.

-But it's unclear that GOP hawks alone — who applauded Trump's strike Thursday — could pass a broad authorization of force for the president.
+But it's unclear that GOP hawks alone — who applauded Trump's first military strike last April — could pass a broad authorization of force for the president.
 There are plenty members of Congress on both sides who first want to know what Trump plans to do with it.
-So far, he has not articulated any kind of strategy.
-(His administration is in the midst of a large-scale review of what it wants to do in Iraq and Syria.)
-But what he has articulated has been erratic: Just days earlier, he was coming under fire from GOP hawks for wanting to let Syrian President Bashar al-Assad stay in power.
+So far, he has not articulated a concrete strategy on Syria.
+Earlier this month, he instructed the military to begin to withdraw from the country, to the strong criticism of some Republican senators.

 “I don't think people know exactly where Trump is going to go with his foreign and military policy,” Ohlin said, “and he may not even know.”